 The Value of Hard Work

-Those early experiences laid the foundation for Keith’s understanding of the value of hard work and doing all you can to help out when it’s needed.
+Keith grew up the youngest of four brothers and sisters.
+As a young boy Keith learned the value of hard work and doing all you can to help out when it’s needed.

 After high school Keith became the first in his family to go to college.
 He worked his way through college and then paid for law school at The Ohio State University by bartending, waiting tables, and doing various other jobs.